 Can muscle strength gains really fight MCI?
 (MCI is Mild Cognitive Impairment, sometimes nicknamed “pre-Alzheimer’s”.)
 Check out this health tip from Australia’s “SMART Trial” for seniors.

-Increased muscle strength leads to improved brain function in adults with Mild Cognitive Impairment (MCI), new results from a recent trial led by the University of Sydney has revealed.
+Increased muscle strength leads to improved brain function in adults with Mild Cognitive Impairment (MCI), results from a trial led by the University of Sydney revealed.

-With 135 million people forecast to suffer from dementia in 2050, the study's findings--published in the Journal of American Geriatrics today--have implications for the type and intensity of exercise that is recommended for our growing ageing population.
+With 135 million people forecast to suffer from dementia in 2050, the study’s findings–published in the Journal of American Geriatrics–have implications for the type and intensity of exercise that is recommended for our growing ageing population.

 Mild Cognitive Impairment defines people who have noticeably reduced cognitive abilities such as reduced memory but are still able to live independently, and is a precursor to Alzheimer’s disease.

-Findings from the Study of Mental and Resistance Training (SMART) trial show, for the first time, a positive causal link between muscle adaptations to progressive resistance training and the functioning of the brain among those over 55 with MCI.
+Findings from the Study of Mental and Resistance Training (SMART) trial show a positive causal link between muscle adaptations to progressive resistance training and the functioning of the brain among those over 55 with MCI.